techfocus3/resources/disk-imaging.md

 Then give this a try:

 ```
-$ sudo ddrescue if=/dev/sdb of=/home/techfocus/Desktop/cat_archive.001
+$ sudo ddrescue /dev/sdb /home/techfocus/Desktop/cat_archive.001
 ```

-This time we are disk imaging a different volume of the USB thumb drive.
-As you can see, `ddrescue`'s output is much more useful – right out of the box we can see what the program is doing.
-It will even tell us if there are any errors in reading the source disk – while if this occurs with `dd`it will silently continue.
+As you can see, `ddrescue` displays far more information than dd.
+The big benefit though is that it displays this information while it is working, not just once it finishes. `ddrescue` will even tell us if it detects any errors in reading the source disk – if this occurs with `dd`it will silently continue.
 So now we can make raw disk images using two free and open source command line tools.
 This is great – and as discussed previously, raw images are wonderful for preservation – but there are three big limitations with these tools and with raw images:

 * we are not validating the disk image
 * we are not capturing metadata about its creation